Unboxed-Software/solana-course/content/token22-metadata.md

 }
 ```

-The function `pack` packs the metadata into a byte array
+The function `pack` packs the metadata into a byte array, and conversely the function `unpack` unpacks the metadata from a byte aray.

 ```ts
 export interface TokenMetadata {